hitmantb/skvrmo/README.md

 ## **Starting The Game**

 - Once installation is complete, open MO2 from the installed folder and run "Play Game (SKSE)" from upper right corner, everything is already included and ready to go out of box
-- Depend on your headset you may need to launch Steam VR ahead of the time before opening the game in MO2, if your game still crashes before Bethesda logo and you see "Unable to Initialize VR" in crash log, uninstall and reinstall Steam VR
 - Disable Dynamic Resolution in Game!
 Super sampling in game should be set to lowest in-game
 - When starting new game, stand still wait for all the start-up scripts to run and finish if you are using NSFW version which takes a minute to install Sexlab animations
 - Mods/plugins are disabled for a reason, do not mass enable all or sort plugins with LOOT, if you did, restore mod order with back arrow on mod tab, restore plugin order with back arrow on plugin tab